Where to Stay in Barcelona: Complete Guide for First Timers

 However, if you’re willing to dive a little deeper, Barcelona and the broader region of Catalonia have an interesting history and culture that is unique within Spain.

 We first visited Barcelona together (though we had each been before, separately) in the fall of 2021, and we spent a week exploring the city and getting beneath the surface level.
-We spent hours at the Museu d’Història de Catalunya, walked miles and miles all over the city, and discovered the beautiful drink that is Spanish vermouth (vermut).

 In 2024, I (Matt here) made a return trip to Barcelona for a nice springtime trip full of gluten free food, deeper dives into Barcelona’s history and culture, and modernist architecture.
-I was there at the end of April and it was VERY BUSY, so it’s important to book your place to stay well in advance.

 I made some wholesale changes to this guide based on that more recent experience, doing my best to streamline it and give you all the information you need to figure out where to stay.